Share

 Is it possible to perform a blood test at home?

-A paper on the Stability of Proteins in Dried Blood Spot Biobanks shows that the drying process doesn’t impact the protein levels, indicating that the samples are still high quality.
-The study suggests a couple of other benefits that DBS offers over traditional wet sampling.
-They include:
+A paper on the Stability of Proteins in Dried Blood Spot Biobanks shows that the drying process does not impact the protein levels, indicating that the samples are still high quality.
+The study suggests a couple of other benefits that DBS offers over traditional wet sampling, including:

 - Greater comfort and convenience for patients: Only a small amount of blood needs to be collected, and it doesn’t require anything daunting like a needle in the arm.
 Additionally, since it can be administered at home without any help, it avoids the inconvenience of visiting a hospital.